Challenge Structure

 │ └── protect.yaml

-The challenge.yaml file contains everything about the challenge: metadata, description, and validation objectives.
+The challenge.yaml file is the single source of truth for a challenge.
+It defines everything: metadata, the narrative description, and the validation objectives.

 description: |